Capgemini/capgemini.github.io/_posts/2024-04-03-dcx-react-library-v1-is-here.md

 ## You want to know more?

-- If you’d like to know more about the library, feel free to contact (Daniele Zurico)[https://capgemini.github.io/authors/#author-daniele-zurico].
+- If you’d like to know more about the library, feel free to contact [Daniele Zurico](https://capgemini.github.io/authors/#author-daniele-zurico).
-- If you curious to give it a try, it’s publicly available on (npm)[https://www.npmjs.com/package/@capgeminiuk/dcx-react-library] .
+- If you curious to give it a try, it’s publicly available on [npm](https://www.npmjs.com/package/@capgeminiuk/dcx-react-library).
-- If you’d like to contribute, you will need to request access from our (public repository)[https://github.com/Capgemini/dcx-react-library].
+- If you’d like to contribute, you will need to request access from our [public repository](https://github.com/Capgemini/dcx-react-library).
-- If you want to familiarise with all the components we built, take a look at our (storybook documentation)[https://main--6069a6f47f4b9f002171f8e1.chromatic.com/].
+- If you want to familiarise with all the components we built, take a look at our [storybook documentation](https://main--6069a6f47f4b9f002171f8e1.chromatic.com/).